4 Transitional Interior Design Ideas for Your Custom HomeMarch 3, 2020

 Be sure to err on the side of minimalism when seeking to accomplish an effective transitional interior design.
 Too many accessories in the room can quickly distract and confuse the eye.
 Clutter in a transitional-styled room makes it more difficult to see and appreciate the juxtaposition of different design styles.

 It can also break up the seamless flow that is necessary in order to pull off this type of interior design.
 Keep things simple and choose accent pieces and accessories wisely so that they add to the theme rather than detract.
+Too much clutter or too many accessories is one of the mistakes to avoid with transitional interior design.

 4. Pair Modern Furniture with Traditional Fabrics